Royalty: Regina King Effortlessly Enchants With THIS Tangerine Frock For The ‘Costume Designers Guild’ Awards

 If you’re wondering how Regina’s constantly turning looks, it’s in part because of her personal flair for fashion but also because of her styling team Wayman Bannerman and Micah McDonald of Wayman + Micah.

-The incredible duo has been outfitting Regina in chic couture for years and they previously told PEOPLE that intentionally style Regina in a way that plays up her “timeless image.”
+The incredible duo has been outfitting Regina in chic couture for years and they previously told PEOPLE that they intentionally style Regina in a way that plays up her “timeless image.”

 “Regina sends a message of strength,” said Wayman Bannerman.
 “Regina is a force and we believe she exudes that on the carpet.”